Lsqr

 • 2 means x approximately solves the least-squares problem.

-itn: changed to 0 in the code r1norm: = norm(r), where \(r = b - A x\). r2norm: = \(sqrt(norm(r)^2 + damp^2 * norm(x)^2)\)
+• r1norm – = norm(r), where \(r = b - A x\).

-= r1norm if \(damp = 0\).
+• r2norm – = \(sqrt(norm(r)^2 + damp^2 * norm(x)^2)\) = r1norm if \(damp = 0\).

-or more generally \((A^T A + damp^2 I)^{-1}\).
+• var – (if present) estimates all diagonals of \((A^T A)^{-1}\) (if \(damp = 0\)) or more generally \((A^T A + damp^2 I)^{-1}\).
 This is well defined if A has full column rank or \(damp > 0\).
 (Not sure what var means if \(rank(A) < n\) and \(damp = 0\).)

-cov: (if present) esitmates the rows and columns of the
+• cov – (if present) esitmates the rows and columns of the covariance matrix specified by the covindex set.

-userout: output data from the userstop function
+• userout – output data from the userstop function

 LSQR uses an iterative (conjugate-gradient-like) method.
 For further information, see: